Homework 1

 • To repeat, any comments provided in the skeleton file act as requirements that you should meet.

-2. After completing the functions above, you should write a separate program name, test_ullist.cpp, to test your implementation.
-You should allocate one of your ULListStr items and make calls to push_back, push_front, pop_back, pop_front, back and front that will exercise the various cases you’ve coded in the functions.
+2. After completing the functions above, you should use a separate program named, ulliststr_test.cpp, to test your implementation.
+To test a data structure such as this, you should allocate one of your ULListStr items and make calls to push_back, push_front, pop_back, pop_front, back and front that will exercise the various cases you’ve coded in the functions.
 For example, if you have a case in push_back for when the list is empty and a separate case for when it has one or more items, then you should make a call to push_back when the list is empty and when it has one or more items.
 It is important that when you write code, you test it thoroughly, ensuring each line of code in the ULListStr class is triggered at some point.
 You need to think about how you can test whether it worked or failed as well.
 In this case, calls to get, size, and others can help give you visibility as to whether your code worked or failed.

 To compile a program of multiple files you must list ALL the .cpp files in the g++ command line AND NEVER compile a .h file on the g++ command line.
 Thus, your compilation command would look like: